TheSoftNode/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8. 7-print_tebahpla.c: A program that prints the lowercase alphabet in reverse, followed by a new line.

 9. 8-print_base16.c: A program that prints all the numbers of base 16 in lowercase, followed by a new line.

+10. 9-print_comb.c: A program that prints all possible combinations of single-digit numbers.